Gillingham

 Your Services

-Gillingham is the most northerly town in Dorset, in the area known as the Blackmore Vale.
-It lies on the B3095 and B3081 in North Dorset, approximately 4 miles south of the A303 trunk road and 5 miles northwest of Shaftesbury.
+Gillingham is the most northerly town in Dorset, located in the Blackmore Vale, and lies on the B3092 and B3081 in North Dorset, approximately four miles south of the A303 trunk road and five miles northwest of Shaftesbury.
+The town has a population of 11,968 and is one of the fastest-growing towns in the South West.
+Identified in the North Dorset Local Plan as a key location for development, Gillingham is expected to deliver at least 2,200 new dwellings during the current plan period to 2032.

 Our Responsibilities